 If you have edit access rights to the internal session variable and belong to a group with the Schema Manager role, you can test the variable.
 There are two forms of testing a session variable:

 Test: The result of the variable for the current user.

 Test As: You can select a different user to test how the variable will display information for that user.
 This is useful when testing if permissions are configured properly or the output of the variable is dependent on the user.

 The result of a test on an internal session variable is independent of the current user’s session.
 As such, if the internal query expression’s source schema is updated during your session the test result will reflect the change.
 Your session’s captured value of the internal session variable will not express this update.
 You will need to sign out and start a new session to have your internal session variable value updated.

 Here are the steps to test an internal session variable:

 - Sign in to the Incorta Direct Data Platform.

 - In the Navigation bar, select Schema.

-- In the Internal Variable dialog, specify the internal session variable properties.
+In the Internal Variable dialog, select on of the following:

 The owner of a scheduled job for the email delivery of a dashboard defines the user session for the emailed dashboard.
 If the dashboard or dashboard insights contain references to an internal session variable, the value of the internal session variable is defined by the user session of the scheduled job owner.